howdood/websocket_webcam/README.md

 The client html/js is still being tested.
 Check back in a few days and I'll have it all up.

+## how do I get round the issue with https / wss requirements?

+Bit of a catch-22 here.
+The getUserMedia() security requirements mean that the camera side will work only in 'secure' contexts such as https:// hosting, while modern browsers typically disable vanilla websockets as soon as they encounter https:// environments.
+There are several ways round this.
+I've listed them in order of ascending utility, as I've found it.

+* host a version of 'camera.html' on localhost for whatever devices are using it.
+(Localhost will run getUserMedia() even without https connection.)
+* using Chrome, manually add whatever IP is hosting camera.html as an 'insecure origin treated as secure' using the method described [here] (https://stackoverflow.com/questions/40144036/javascript-getusermedia-using-chrome-with-localhost-without-https).
+* using Firefox, you can manually set a flag to allow it to run vanilla websockets even in secure https:// contexts.
+The method is [here](https://www.damirscorner.com/blog/posts/20210528-AllowingInsecureWebsocketConnections.html).
+Note that the flag is missing in the mobile version but you can access it via the 'nightly' (developer) version of Firefox mobile which is available from the app store.

 ## latency

 Latency is really hard work to deal with.
 Delays in stream processing accumulate over time and the media element insists on playing every single blob.
-There's a system included here to manage that, but any/all better solutions are gratefully received!
+There's a system included here to manage that by sending a signal back to pause broadcast from all cameras any time it looks like the player buffers are getting overloaded, but any/all better solutions are gratefully received!